silviaCerby/gitbook/docs/management/security_and_policy/security_hub/address-automation-task-issues-in-the-security-hub.md

 ---
-description: This article describes the actions you can take on the issues encountered by automation tasks displayed in the Security Hub.
+description: "This article describes the actions you can take on the issues encountered by automation tasks displayed in the Security Hub."
 intercom_id: 12845215
 ---